wp-media/imagify-plugin/readme.txt

 =If I use Imagify, do I need to continue optimizing and resizing my images with Photoshop?=

 Do not waste your time resizing and optimizing your images in Photoshop.
-Imagify takes care of everything!
+Imagify takes care of everything to compress your images!

 =Is the EXIF data of images removed?=